USNavalResearchLaboratory/turboWAVE/docs/dev-module.rst

 Constructor and Initializer
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,

-The constructor *must* set the ``typeCode`` of the module, which you defined in ``module.h``.
-It should also be used to set default values for member variables, or set up any storage that is independent of subsequent input file processing.
+The constructor is used to define input file parameters (see below), to set default parameter values, and to set up allocations that are independent of subsequent input file processing.

 Values or allocations that can only be known after the whole input file is processed should be set in the ``Initialize`` method.